Ombudsman indicts Leyte mayor for graft

 Ombudsman Samuel Martires approved the decision on 30 September 2024.

-In her complaint, Mildred Lopez said Merilo hired her losing running mate for vice mayor, Quintin Octa, Jr., on 1 July 2022 for a job order position as Project Engineer, despite Octa being a dentist by profession.
+In her complaint, Mildred Lopez said Merilo hired on 1 July 2022 her losing running mate for vice mayor Quintin Octa Jr. for the job order position of Project Engineer.
+Octa is a dentist by profession.

-Lopez said Merilo also hired Reynalda Almaden, who ran as a councilor, for the position of mobile nurse.
+Lopez said Merilo also hired Reynalda Almaden, who run as her councilor for the job position of a mobile nurse.

 Lopez insisted that Merilo was aware that Octa will be performing function of a municipal administrator, which is a plantilla position, and not the task of a project engineer.